hergottwilliam/codedual/README.md

 # Spring Security JWT Authentication

-This repository contains a sample Spring Boot application demonstrating how to implement JSON Web Token (JWT) authentication with Spring Security.
+This repository contains a sample Spring Boot API demonstrating how to implement JSON Web Token (JWT) authentication with Spring Security.

 ## Introduction

-This project demonstrates how to integrate JSON Web Token (JWT) authentication into a Spring Boot application using Spring Security.
+This project demonstrates how to integrate JSON Web Token (JWT) authentication into a Spring Boot application API using Spring Security.
 JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
 It's commonly used for authentication and information exchange between systems.

 ## Features